narrative-io/narrative-jobs/content/en/index.md

 ## Open Positions

 Narrative I/O is not currently hiring.
-Our most recent opening was filled in March 2024.

 Although there are no open positions at the moment, if you are interested to explore opportunities with us do not hesitate to reach out as we plan to grow in 2024.

-If you're interested in learning what a typical opening asks for, here is our [most recent Senior Backend Engineer job posting](/open-positions/backend-engineer).
+If you're interested in learning what a typical opening looks like, here is our [most recent Senior Backend Engineer job posting](/open-positions/backend-engineer).

 ## Technical Stack